 Wearing high heels can cause bunions, hammertoes, neuromas, metatarsalgia (pain under the balls of your feet), and stress fractures.
 But wearing flat-soled shoes like ballet flats, flip-flops, and even slippers brings its own set of issues.
 Shoes with a flat sole often lack arch support and proper cushioning.
 If you wear them for long periods, it can cause arch pain and fatigue, plantar fasciitis, heel pain, tendonitis, and other problems.

 The effects of wearing high heels versus flat shoes are related to the position of the foot.
 High heels tend to put greater pressure on the toes and forefoot area.
 Of course, the higher the heel, the worse this problem can be.
 Flats tend to cause more stress on the heel and forefoot area, especially when they lack arch support and a thick cushioned sole.

 Here are some recommendations for picking shoes that save your "soles":

-- Despite their comfort and ease, save flip-flops for the beach, pool, or pedicure.
+- Despite their comfort and ease, save your flip-flops for the beach.

-- Look for flats that are roomy—not tight, have arch support and a thick cushioned outer sole.
+- Look for flats that are roomy and that have arch support and a thick cushioned outer sole.
 They should be comfortable right away.

-- Always make sure you buy the right shoe for your foot shape and size, and be sure to consider any foot ailments that you may have.
+- Always make sure you buy the right shoe for your foot shape and size, and consider any foot ailments that you may have.